Posted: Friday, 12 November 2021 @ 11:06

 Here are the 26 mantras – one for each mile –

-that I repeated when I ran the London Marathon.
-Yes, I had to memorise them,
+that Jo repeated when she first ran the London Marathon.

 get you through the hard bits: